 This member is shocked at receiving such rude and unhelpful service.
 This member says that they did not request compensation, nor did they threaten to stop flying Virgin.
 They just wanted to ask a simple question about the airline’s product.

 Our members agree that the service provided on this occasion was woeful.
 One member believes the incident shows that Virgin is starting revert to its low-cost carrier days.
-Another member suggests that the confusion shown by Virgin’s own staff is evidence of how complicated the airline’s fare products have become.
+Another member suggests that the confusion shown by the airline’s own staff is evidence of how complicated Virgin Australia’s fare products have become.

 Have your say HERE.